The energy system – Prana and Qi

 The Daoist tradition, upon which Traditional Chinese Medicine (TCM) is based, distinguishes 12 main meridians, 8 minor meridians and many collateral ones.
 TCM acupuncture points can be mapped out on this meridian system.

 While in yoga the chakras are considered as the main energetic points, the Daoist model considers our internal organs as being the main focus points of energy storage and distribution.

 Most major meridians are named after the internal organs they influence and are connected with: an organ’s Qi moves through that organ’s meridian.

 The 12 main meridians

-The 12 major meridians are composed of 5 Yin meridians that start and end in the feet: Heart, Spleen, Lungs, Kidneys, Liver; 5 Yang meridians that start and end in the hands: Small intestines, Stomach, Large intestine, Urinary bladder, Gallbladder; the Pericardium meridian, and the San Jiao meridian.
+The 12 major meridians are composed of 5 Yin meridians: Heart, Spleen, Lungs, Kidneys, Liver; 5 Yang meridians: Small intestines, Stomach, Large intestine, Urinary bladder, Gallbladder; the Pericardium meridian, and the San Jiao meridian.

 We talk about the qualities of each of these in more detail below.

 According to the Daoist tradition, everything in life requires the association of Yin and Yang for balance, which is why the organ meridians form pairs.
-For example, stomach (Yin) forms a pair with Spleen (Yang).
+For example, Stomach (Yang) forms a pair with Spleen (Yin).